 June – Permaculture Food Gardening Australia – Subtropics and Warm Climate

-Also, the herb spiral next to your kitchen window might be a good project for winter.
-You can watch the video of how we have built it here:
+Also, a herb spiral next to your kitchen window might be a good project for winter.
+You can watch the video about how we have built it below at the end of this article.

 General gardening jobs

 - There is a competition going on in the garden beds.
-Some of the veggies may bold very quickly if growing too close to each other.
-We harvest the young greens like bokchoy, radish, and carrots, and enjoy them as they come while making more room for the others.
+Some veggies may bolt very quickly if growing too close to each other.
+We harvest the young greens like bokchoy, radish, and carrots, and enjoy them as they come while making more room for the others to grow.

 - Sowing, planting, harvesting – see the list below